-- 2.6.1 A commuted sum is a financial contribution that is provided to the Council inlieu of Affordable Housing built on the development site. - 2.6.2 Developments of between 6 and 10 dwellings outside of Penrith (not including rural exceptions sites) will be expected to make a financial contribution to Affordable Housing.
-This will be in lieu of providing Affordable Housing on-site as part of the development scheme. - 2.6.3 In the town of Penrith no financial contribution is required but Affordable Housing should be provided on site on developments of over 10 dwellings. - 2.6.4 Where affordable housing should be provided on site, financial contributions will not be accepted as an alternative simply because this is the developer's preference, or the preference of people living near the development site in question.

-2.6.5 However, if the preference is to provide on-site Affordable Housing rather than a financial contribution this may be acceptable in certain circumstances.
-In general, this will be dependent on Affordable Housing need in the area and the appropriateness of the site's location.
+- 2.6.1 A commuted sum is a financial contribution that is provided to the Council inlieu of affordable housing built on the development site. - 2.6.2 Developments of between 6 and 10 dwellings outside of Penrith (not including rural exceptions sites in the Other Rural Areas) will be expected to make a financial contribution to affordable housing.
+This will be in lieu of providing affordable housing on-site as part of the development scheme. - 2.6.3 In the town of Penrith no financial contribution is required but affordable housing should be provided on site on developments of over 10 dwellings. - 2.6.4 Where affordable housing should be provided on site, financial contributions will not be accepted as an alternative simply because this is the developer's preference, or the preference of people living near the development site in question. - 2.6.5 However, if the preference is to provide on-site affordable housing rather than a financial contribution this may be acceptable in certain circumstances.
+In general, this will be dependent on affordable housing need in the area and the appropriateness of the site's location.
 The Council's Housing Department will be consulted on this type of arrangement.

-2.7 How is a commuted sum calculated?
+2.7 How much is required as a commuted sum payment?